Korean, Edit

 9. Applications

-⑵ Na has higher electrical conductivity than Mg: Metallic bonding → Single band
+⑵ Na has higher electrical conductivity than Mg: in metallic bonding, the orbitals form a single band.

 Input: 2019.09.08 21:15